obnoxiousmods/async_twitter_api_client/README.md

 # async-twitter-api-client
 Async port of twitter-api-client

+~ of 2024-04-24 this is being maintained as its being used in a project im being paid to maintain ~

 MASSIVE Thank you to Trevor Hobenshield @trevorhobenshield for making this!
 All I have done is changed the client to asyncClient